ATTENTION DEFICIT DISORDER

 conversation with an associate or close friend.
 Anything we feel a

-level of resistance about, is probably going to fall within the procrastination
+level of resistance or apprehension about, is probably going to fall

 IS THIS DISORDER TREATED, AND WHAT CAN HELP?